 One of the first beauty products that I remember purchasing as a preteen was everyone's favourite '90s cover-up: Rimmel's Hide the Blemish Concealer.
 Who cares if Natural Beige was absolutely not my shade?
-A little of this smudged across my nonexistent bags and over the humble beginnings of teenage acne made me feel like one of the cool girls.
+A little of this smudged across my (then) non-existent dark circles and over the humble beginnings of teenage acne made me feel like one of the cool girls.

-Disclaimer: I'm not entirely proud of the fact that my favourite makeup product is—as its name suggests—a product created to conceal and cover-up supposed skin imperfections.
+Disclaimer: I'm not entirely proud of the fact that my favourite makeup product is—as its name suggests—a product created to conceal and cover up supposed skin imperfections.
 But hear me out.
-The concealers of 2019 have genuinely come a long way from the thick, chalky, complexion-covering formulas of my teenage years.
+The concealers of today have genuinely come a long way from the thick, chalky, complexion-covering formulas of my teenage years.

 These days, a good concealer is as much about brightening the skin as it is about disguising a particularly bad breakout.
 The best boast skin-like finishes that let your moles and freckles shine through but can be layered up if a little extra coverage will help you feel your best.
 And if I'm honest, as someone who's been tackling acne since her teenage years, there are some days when I just want my skin to look like as blank a canvas as possible.

 Which is why I took the challenge to find the best concealers on the market right now as seriously as if it were my full-time job.
 Also, because it kind of is.
 To keep things as scientific as possible, I used a light, tinted base beforehand—Lumene Instant Glow Beauty Serum (£27)—and applied all of the concealers using my fingers.